 If you're familiar (or want to become familiar) with birds, get acquainted with some of the most common myths surrounding the animal.
 Learn more about these myths below, and use them to inform your decisions to care for your bird, taking extra care to do your own research and talk to your vet before starting or changing your bird's routine and care.

+Another myth is that because birds preen they don't need to bathe.
 Poppycock!
 Birds in the wild take a shower every time it rains.
 You also see birds in the wild taking baths in shallow puddles.
 A shower for your companion bird in the bottom of a bathtub a couple of times a week removes dust, dander and any food particles they may have on their plumage.
 It makes them feel good and a shower is very enriching for them.
 Some birds love showers, and once you establish that routine, they will most likely learn to enjoy them as well.
-It makes them feel good!
+It makes them feel good.

 Parsley is actually excellent for your bird.
 It has all kinds of good stuff in it: iron, beta carotene, vitamins B1, B2, and Vitamin C. Parsley is also very rich in minerals: potassium, calcium, manganese, iron, and magnesium.
 So, throw a little parsley in their chop next time you make it.